USDA-FSA/fsa-design-system/guides/applications/modal.md

  * A Modal window can be used to show content that is specific and needs sole focus
  * All actions and content shall be restricted until a User action is taken on the modal
  * A typical Modal window example would be a popup used to confirm the deletion of data
+ * No FSA application shall trigger a modal window without a User action
+   * Exception to this rule is when the system needs to display a Warning for system timeout

 ## Modal Window Sample